K-Shell Photoabsorption of Magnesium Ions: Introduction

+Absorption Mg K lines are also observed in ISM spectra towards X-ray sources where a desirable feature would be to determine the amount of this element locked up in grain minerals. \citet{pinto} have measured the spectrum of the low-mass X-ray binary GS 1826-238, finding a Mg abundance of $2.45\pm 0.35$ solar that appears to be consistent with a proposed Galactic gradient.
+Also, the ultra-compact binary candidate 4U0614+091 observed by \citet{schulz} shows a strong variability that causes an excess component intrinsic to the source that demands adjustments of the Ne edge; however, an excess in the Mg edge is not as yet conclusive partly due to its unestablished morphology.

-For $Z=12$, a further complication is introduced into the computations for the two lowest ionization stages (\ion{Mg}{1} and \ion{Mg}{2}), where the $n=3$ M-shell becomes occupied: the atomic radius now doubles in size, and the usual multichannel quantum defect theory (MQDT) optical potential treatment \citep{Gorczyca99} becomes problematic for the lowest $1s\rightarrow np$ resonances.
-Nevertheless, we have come up with an approximate procedure for treating these cases as well, and we thus present reliable X-ray photoabsorption cross sections for all relevant magnesium ions (\ion{Mg}{1}-\ion{Mg}{10}).
+In previous studies, we have carried out accurate calculations of K-shell photoabsorption cross sections that have been applied to X-ray spectral diagnostics; e.g. all ionization stages of carbon \citep{Hasoglu10}, oxygen \citep{goro,garo,juetto}, and neon \citep{gorne,juettne}.
+This project is hereby extended to the magnesium isonuclear sequence where a further complication arises for the two lowest ionization stages (\ion{Mg}{1} and \ion{Mg}{2}) as the $n=3$ M-shell becomes occupied: the atomic radius now doubles in size, and our usual treatment based on multichannel quantum defect theory (MQDT) and an optical potential \citep{Gorczyca99} becomes problematic for the lower $1s\rightarrow np$ resonances.
+We have nevertheless come up with an approximate procedure for treating these cases that yields reliable X-ray photoabsorption cross sections for all relevant magnesium ions, i.e. \ion{Mg}{1}--\ion{Mg}{10}.
+Furthermore, these new cross sections will allow us to revise the Mg abundance in the low-mass X-ray binary GS 1826-238 and, in particular, to determine the ionic fractions, if any, of the lowly ionized species.